Camp Suzuki: Howe Sound welcome package: Children's camp

 The program empowers children and young adults to champion conservation in their own magnificent region.
 Participants will spend a week in the outdoors, connecting to the natural world, expanding their minds and building friendships.

-Our program focuses on five themes: conservation leadership, climate change awareness, Squamish Nation culture and knowledge, sustainable living and the right to a healthy environment.
+Our program focuses on four themes: conservation leadership, Howe Sound ecosystems, Squamish Nation culture and knowledge and community organizing (young adults only).

 Young campers will connect deeply with nature through six days of activity-based learning.
 We engage campers in active learning and let them unplug from technology and connect to each other through the camp experience.
 Our qualified and skilled staff will lead activities to ignite the campers’ spirit of adventure and passion for the environment.